 Figure 3: Downloading your PGP public key

-The public key file you downloaded earlier can normally be found in the download directory set up for your browser.
-Open the public.asc file in Notepad or any other text-based editor and copy the entire contents including both the first line "-----BEGIN PGP PUBLIC KEY BLOCK-----" and the last line "-----END PGP PUBLIC KEY BLOCK-----" and paste it into the public key form field (4) from Figure 1.
+The public key file you downloaded earlier can usually be found in the pre-configured download directory of your browser.
+Open the public.asc file in any text editor and copy the entire contents including both the first line "-----BEGIN PGP PUBLIC KEY BLOCK-----" and the last line "-----END PGP PUBLIC KEY BLOCK-----" and paste it into the public key form field (4) from Figure 1.

 Finally, tick the checkbox (3) labelled "Activate PGP encryption for incoming e-mails".
 Figure 4 shows a file manager and editor with context menu in Linux: